ermi1999/simple_shell/README.md

 	Creates a child process and executes a command using execve
 *  path_specified_fork_provider:
 	Creates a child process and executes a command using execve without searching the PATH
+*  string_compare:
+	Compare two strings up to a specified number of characters